KCFindstr/rewolf-trans/README.md

 - Works both as a command line tool and a NodeJS package.
 - Extensible design.

+## Breaking Changes
+This tool is still in development phase and breaking changes happen.
+In most cases, you can run a regeneration of the patch files while reading from your working patch files to fix them and keep most of your work unchanged.
+Please do this ASAP since backward compatibility might get removed in future versions.

+### 0.1.6
+- Wolf command names no longer serve as context key since they do not help with locating the string.
+A regeneration of patch files is required to fix this while preserving all existing translations.
+- Changed command line argument format.
+If you use a script to generate patch files, please switch to the new format.

+### 0.1.5
+- Changed the way to patch context names.
+Your already translated context names (but not the content string!) will be lost after regenerating the patch files.

 ## Installation

 Install the latest version of [NodeJS](https://nodejs.org/).